EPKINLY- epcoritamab-bysp injection, solution

 • Your EPKINLY treatment schedule is divided into cycles that are usually 28 days (4 weeks) long.

-• Your healthcare provider will decide how many treatment cycles you will receive.
+• Your healthcare provider will decide how many treatment cycles you will receive and how often you will receive EPKINLY in each cycle.

 • See "What is the most important information I should know about EPKINLY?" for more information about how you will receive EPKINLY.